Forwarding Data to Volcengine TOS¶

 - Select Volcengine TOS as the archive type, which means saving the matched data to this object storage.

-- Click Confirm to complete the creation.
+- Click Confirm to successfully create the configuration.

 Note